constanton/EUVATChecker/README.md

 | 3   | DK99999999          |Raveonettes & Co.
 ApS | She owns the streets |

 ### Step 2
+Save the Excel file as vat.xlsx

+### Step 3
-Place the xlsx in the same folder as the .exe of the EUVATChecker and then execute the .exe.
+Place the vat.xlsx file in the same folder as the .exe of the EUVATChecker and then execute the .exe.

 The code is in C# as the library used was using the .NET framework.